RoySadaka/lpd/README.md

 ``Trainer.train(num_epochs)`` will validate that at least one ``LossOptimizerHandlerBase`` callback was provided.

+Let's see an example of customizing ``LossOptimizerHandler``

-For example, say your machine can handle up to batch_size = 8, but you want to accumulate gradients until you reach 32 samples before you backprop, then you can define your optimizer handler function, to pass it later to ``LossOptimizerHandler``:
+Say your machine can handle up to batch_size = 8, but you want to accumulate gradients until you reach 32 samples before you backprop, then you can define your optimizer handler function, to pass it later to ``LossOptimizerHandler``:
 ```python
     def my_optimizer_handler_closure(action):
         last_invocation_sample_count = 0 # closure state